build-wars/texmod/branches/uMod2/uMod_GUI/bin/README_English.txt

 installed on your system, Universal Modding Engine will give you a hint at program start.

-What can Universal Modding Engine (uMod) V1.0?
+What can Universal Modding Engine (uMod) V2.0?

--extract and save single textures from a DX9 game (the target texture can be toggled in the game) -extract and save all textures from a DX9 game
--load textures into a game to replace target textures -support single dds texture
+-extract and save single textures from a DX9 game (the target texture can be toggled in the game) -extract and save all textures from a DX9 game (with size and texture format filter) -load textures into a game to replace target textures -support single dds texture
--support zip-files as whole mod package
--support the original TexMod *.tpf files
+-support zip-files as whole mod package (groups of textures can be displayed as tree view) -support the original TexMod *.tpf files (the tpf support must be enabled through the context menu)

 All these options can be switched on or off, while the game is already running!
 So you can search for a texture in the game, save it to disk, edit it,